vicwomg/jamtrip/README.md

 ### Install JamTrip

-- Download / install the latest JamTrip from: https://github.com/vicwomg/jamtrip/releases
+- Download / install the latest JamTrip from: https://github.com/vicwomg/jamtrip/releases (click the "assets" dropdown to the get the .dmg file)
+- Click the dmg file to open an image of the executable app, and drag it to your Applications folder or Desktop
-- Launch the app, you might have to do that whole security warning song and dance again.
+- Double click it to launch the app, you might have to do that whole security warning song and dance again.

 ### Configure your hardware and sound settings